Learn from the experience of our winners!

 With support and input from area experts, the Center created this award in 2011 to recognize and spotlight outstanding leadership from nonprofit Boards of Directors in the Greater Washington area.

 This award distinguishes those Boards that go above and beyond recommended standards and fundamentals to bring new levels of leadership to their role, resulting in positive changes and notable successes for their organizations.
-To win the award, all candidates must go through an extensive selection process that includes nominations, interviews and final site visits.
+To win the award, all candidates must go through an extensive selection process that includes nominations, interviews, and final site visits.

 The purpose of the Board Leadership Award is to strengthen and promote nonprofit organizations by acknowledging exemplary governance in the sector and providing a process that encourages all to learn and improve.
 The Award also strives to lift up the principles, criteria, and best practices that represent exemplary governance.